 A randomized phase II-III study of bevacizumab plus EP in patients with ES-SLCL who had not received antitumor therapy evaluated the efficacy and safety of bevacizumab after induction chemotherapy.
 The 74 patients were randomly assigned to the EP group and the EP plus bevacizumab group.
 At the end of the fourth cycle, there was no significant difference between the two groups.
 Therefore, combination therapy with bevacizumab after chemotherapy does not improve the prognosis of patients with ES-SCLC[19].

-In addition, bevacizumab is safe in brain metastases and is approved for the treatment of nonsquamous NSCLC[20-21].
+In addition, bevacizumab is safe in brain metastases and is approved for the treatment of nonsquamous NSCLC[20,21].
 All of the above experiments are demonstrated the efficacy of bevacizumab in combination with chemotherapy.

 Chemotherapy for brain metastases of SCLC